 - Modifies a file's contents, name, or location

-The following cloud services are available to add:
+The following cloud storage environments are available to add:

 Configure automated integrations

 Code42 automated integrations require setup from Code42 Professional Services.
 Once Code42 Professional Services adds your automated integrations, they appear in the Data Connections list.
-See Configure automated integrations for instructions on next steps.
+See Configure Incydr Flows for instructions on next steps.

-Once you add a cloud service or email service, file information collected from that service is available in Code42 and can be searched in Forensic Search, included in alert rules and notifications, and displayed on the Risk Exposure dashboard and in the User Profile.
+Once you add a cloud storage or email service data connection, file information collected from that data connection is available in Code42 and can be searched in Forensic Search, included in alert rules and notifications, and displayed on the Risk Exposure dashboard and in the User Profile.

-If you want to stop collecting data from a cloud or email service, deauthorize it.
+If you want to stop collecting data from a cloud storage or email service connection, deauthorize it.